floooh/chips/README.md

 # chips

-A toolbox of chips and helper code to write 8-bit emulators in dependency-free C99-headers.
+A toolbox of 8-bit chip-emulators, helper code and complete embeddable system emulators in dependency-free C headers (a subset of C99 that compiles on gcc, clang and cl.exe).

 Tests and example code is in a separate repo: https://github.com/floooh/chips-test